-A common argument is, one should have faith in God, He will do the needful, things will happen only when they are destined and so on and so forth.
+A common argument is that one should have faith in God, He will do what’s needed, that things will happen only when they are destined, and so on and so forth.
 Does that imply everything is predestined, preordained?
 And if it is so, what is the need to do any karma?
 What is the truth: destiny or free will?
 There is no doubt, from where I see it, that destiny plays an important role.
 Before I dig deeper, let me narrate a story to you:

-Once upon a time, a man, in search of livelihood, on his way to another town had to pass through a jungle.
+Once upon a time, a man on his way to another town in search of a livelihood had to pass through a jungle.
 It so happened that he lost his way in the woods.
 Roaming helplessly, he came across an old banyan tree, its roots hung low and it canopied a wide area.
 He saw a fox sitting under the tree.
-At first, he got scared, thereafter, relieved, for, he noticed that it was lame, an old fox, mostly disabled, unable to hunt.
+At first, he was scared, but thereafter, relieved, for he noticed that it was lame, an old fox, mostly disabled, and unable to hunt.

-Subsequently, he managed to navigate his way out of the forest and parked himself, under a tree, outside the first village he came across.
+Subsequently, he managed to navigate his way out of the forest and parked himself under a tree outside the first village he came across.
 He vowed to surrender to God and only live off what was offered to him.
-Only that, days went by and no one offered him anything.
-He was starving, at the verge of collapsing.
-His faith shook, just short of shattering, and he wondered how could God be partial, how come he provided for the fox and not him.
+Days went by but no one offered him anything.
+He was starving, on the verge of collapsing.
+His faith shook, just short of shattering, and he wondered, how could God be partial? how come he provided for the fox and not him?